 - 512GB storage

-We like: Great webcam
+We like: Lightning-fast processor

-We don’t like: No face scanner
+We don’t like: No full-sized USB ports or face scanner

 Definitely know you want a MacBook?
 Pick the right model for your needs and budget – see our expert guide to the best MacBooks.